jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_09_htap_with_azure_synapse_link.md

 # Module 9 - Support Hybrid Transactional Analytical Processing (HTAP) with Azure Synapse Link

-In this module, students will learn how Azure Synapse Link enables seamless connectivity of an Azure Cosmos DB account to a Synapse workspace.
-The student will understand how to enable and configure Synapse link, then how to query the Azure Cosmos DB analytical store using Apache Spark and SQL Serverless.
+In this module, you will learn how Azure Synapse Link enables seamless connectivity of an Azure Cosmos DB account to a Synapse workspace.
+You will learn how to enable and configure Synapse link, then how to query the Azure Cosmos DB analytical store using Apache Spark and SQL Serverless.

-In this module, the student will be able to:
+After completing this module, you will be able to:

 - Configure Azure Synapse Link with Azure Cosmos DB
 - Query Azure Cosmos DB with Apache Spark for Synapse Analytics